 Sample the region's best food as you travel through Japan's ekiben

 Japan's geography ensures highly regionalized cuisine.
-When the train made its debut, the refrigerator was still a way off.
+Railroads were introduced to Japan before the refrigerator.
 Therefore, ekiben were made using the freshest, local ingredients.
 Today's ekiben makers have kept this tradition, and sampling the best local cuisine is part of the fun of train travel in Japan.
 Visitors to Kyoto Station will find a wide variety of Kyoto staples such as sushi wrapped in tofu skin or peppercorn rice.
 Tokyo Station, one of Japan's busiest transport hubs, has a collection of regional ekiben from all across Japan.
 Deciding which ekiben to try is possibly one of the more challenging aspects of train travel in Japan!

 Japanese trains may be modern, but they don't come with built-in microwaves—however, some ekiben do.
 The Gokusen Charcoal Grilled Beef Tongue from Miyagi Prefecture has a small heating pouch in the base.
 Simply pull the string and wait a few minutes while your bento box heats itself.

 Ekiben are pre-packaged with everything you will need to eat them.
 Once seated, unwrap your bento and enjoy your meal as the Japanese countryside passes by your train window—perhaps even passing through the same fields where the rice in your ekiben was grown.